sstok/contributing/code/patches.rst

   issues and reference it/them in "Fixed tickets";

-* If you answer yes to "New feature?", you must submit a pull request to the documentation and reference it under the "Doc PR" section; (only certain projects)
+* If you answer yes to "New feature?", you must submit a pull request to the documentation and reference it under the "Doc PR" section; (only for projects that use this)

 * If you answer yes to "BC breaks?", the patch must contain updates to the relevant ``CHANGELOG`` and ``UPGRADE`` files;